Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Multivariate epigraph and hypograph indices

-Moreover, the definitions considering weights based on the covariance of the components will be denoted as \textbf{cMEI} and \textbf{cMHI}, and have been computed with our own implementation of these indexes.
+The multivariate modified epigraph and hypograph indices with uniform weights, referred to as \textbf{uMEI} and \textbf{uMHI}, are available in the R package \verb|roahd| \citep{ieva2019roahd}, and the definitions with covariance-based weights denoted as \textbf{cMEI} and \textbf{cMHI}, have been computed with our own implementation.

-We pretend to generalize the concept of epigraph, hypograph and their generalized versions to the multivariate functional context, considering the multivariate functional structure of the curves.
-The definitions proposed here pretend to calculate the epigraph (hypograph) index of a given curve $\mathbf{x}$ as the proportion of curves having all their components totally above (below) the components of the curve $\mathbf{x}$.
-The advantage of this new definition is that it does not need to fix weights depending on each dataset and overcomes the fact that the definitions proposed by \citet{ieva2020component} consider the components of the functions independently, omitting their interrelations.
+An evident limitation of previous definitions is their lack of consideration for the multivariate functional structure of curves.
+Our objective is to address this issue by extending the concepts of epigraph, hypograph, and their generalized versions to the multivariate functional context, incorporating the interdependencies among components of the curves.
+The proposed definitions compute the epigraph (or hypograph) index of a given curve, $\mathbf{x}$, as the proportion of curves with all their components fully above (or below) those of $\mathbf{x}$.
+These new definitions offer two key advantages: independence from data-driven weight assignments and inclusion of interdependencies between components, providing a more integrated view of MFD.

 The multivariate epigraph index of $\mathbf{x}$ ($\mathbf{EI}_n(\mathbf{x})$) with respect to a set of functions $\mathbf{x_1}(t), $ ... $\mathbf{x_n}(t)$ is defined as

 where $I\{A\}$ is 1 if $A$ true and 0 otherwise.